Skip to main content

 string

-Placeholder text shown when editor is empty
+Placeholder text when the editor is empty.

 className